helenclx/100-days-of-code/r1-log.md

 **Thoughts:** I practiced and applied what I learned about CSS grid from Scrimba to my projects.

 **Link to work:** [Helen Chong's Frontend Mentor Challenge Solutions](https://helenclx.github.io/Frontend-Mentor-Challenges/)

+---

+### Day 83: 25 March 2024.
+Monday

+**Today's Progress:**
+- Updated the project section of my developer portfolio to display my best projects instead of most recent ones.
+- Started Module 8 (Working with Apis) of Scrimba’s Frontend Developer Career Path.
+Completed the Intro to APIs & BoredBot section.

+**Thoughts:** The intro section of Scrimba’s API course served as a refresher for API basics such as servers, clients, requests, responses, JSON and Fetch API.